Act 1

 rent and a few boon works.
 Astonishingly, assuming the same rent applied, the

-cultivated acreage therefore had increased to 768 acres in only six years.
-This
+cultivated acreage had increased to some 768 acres in only six years.
+This was

-process in which our ancestors seem to have been engaged throughout the
+in which our ancestors were engaged throughout the thirteenth century.
+It must

 In 1301 a subsidy